Dietary Guidelines After Bariatric Surgery

 Following bariatric surgery, you will move to a more solid diet during this time.
 Soft meat, fish, chicken, cereals, steamed vegetables, and fresh and canned fruits can all fall under this category.

-While on the adapted or soft food regimen, follow below given guidelines:
+While on the adapted or soft food regimen, follow given guidelines:

 1. Eat high-protein items first during meals and incorporate them into your diet.